amunategui/Hopkins_BuildingDataProducts/README.md

 **Abstract**

-By extending the basic ``summary()`` funciton, we can quickly highlight top predictors, even on extremely large data sets.
+By extending the basic ``summary()`` function, we can quickly highlight top predictors, even on extremely large data sets.

-The idea is not to summarize the variable in of itself, but to split the data into two sets, one for each outcome and summarize each.
+The idea is not to summarize the variable in of itself, but to split the data into two sets, one for each outcome in the classification model and summarize them.
 Comparing the results from both sets will tell you how well you predictor behaves towards your outcome variable.

 **Analysis**